milaflops/recipes/readme.md

 # Recipes
 ## An Iterative Approach

-My personal collection of recipes, including modifications that I make.
+My personal collection of recipes, from various sources, or invented.
 The aim is to be a mirror of my paper recipes, for remote lookup, backup, and sharing purposes.
 Eventually I'll add my bookmarked online recipes, as I've lost more than a few of those to link rot.

 ## Current Recipes